godotengine/godot-docs/classes/class_meshinstance2d.rst

 Description
 -----------

 Node used for displaying a :ref:`Mesh<class_Mesh>` in 2D.
-Can be constructed from an existing :ref:`Sprite<class_Sprite>` via a tool in the editor toolbar.
-Select "Sprite" then "Convert to Mesh2D", select settings in popup and press "Create Mesh2D".
+Can be constructed from an existing :ref:`Sprite2D<class_Sprite2D>` via a tool in the editor toolbar.
+Select "Sprite2D" then "Convert to Mesh2D", select settings in popup and press "Create Mesh2D".

 Tutorials
 ---------